 If you’re not at Westward sitting under a striped umbrella on an adirondack chair with a fried oyster sandwich in hand and water lapping at your ankles, is it even summer?
-This place sums up summer in Seattle and if we were basing the order of this list solely on ambiance, Westward would be at the very top.
+This place sums up our favorite season in Seattle and if we were basing the order of this list solely on ambiance, Westward would be at the very top.
 With its balmy resort feel and mediterranean-infused menu, we can’t help but claim this as one of our very favorite Seattle waterfront restaurants.
 Go with a group for weekend brunch or an early dinner that will inevitably turn into a dreamy twilit evening gathered around Westward’s fire pit.

 2. Un Bien